hyperfiddle/electric-starter-app/src/user/demo_chat_extended.md

 When you send a message and the server effect is pending, now the input flashes yellow instead of the whole page
 * The style is mounted when it's parent e/fn is mounted, and the style is unmounted when the e/fn is unmounted.
 * So the style's extent is the duration of the callback, and the callback is the duration of the Pending exception plus one tick for the final result.
 Once the result is known, the callback (and the style) are unmounted and removed from the DAG.

-* Electric lambdas are values that can be passed around; they can be thought of as "higher order DAGs", "DAG values" or "pieces of DAG".